Han shot first: Criticism

 The change is one of the most controversial of many alterations made in the 1997 Special Edition of Star Wars.
-Many fans argued that it alters Han's initially morally ambiguous character, making his later transition from anti-hero to hero less meaningful.
+Many fans argued that it alters Han's initially morally ambiguous character, making his later transition from antihero to hero less meaningful.
 According to Variety, "Fans lost their minds.
 It was an affront, the neutering of a badass."
 Fans have created fan edits of the original Star Wars films (such as Harmy's Despecialized Edition) to reverse Lucas' changes, especially the scene with Solo and Greedo.
 In a 2004 interview, Lucas responded to the criticism, saying, "To me, [the original movie] doesn't really exist anymore. ...
 I'm sorry you saw half a completed film and fell in love with it.
 But I want it to be the way I want it to be."
 He acknowledged the controversy by wearing a "Han shot first" T-shirt on the set of Indiana Jones and the Kingdom of the Crystal Skull (2008).
 In a 2012 interview with The Hollywood Reporter, Lucas said:

 One draft of the original script makes no mention of Greedo shooting at all, only Solo.
 In 2015, a replica of an early script for Star Wars was discovered in the archives of the University of New Brunswick library.
 In the script, dated March 15, 1976, Han shoots first.
 In a 2015 interview, Lucas said:Han Solo was going to marry Leia, and you look back and say, "Should he be a cold-blooded killer?"
 Because I was thinking mythologically—should he be a cowboy, should he be John Wayne?
 And I said, "Yeah, he should be John Wayne."
 And when you're John Wayne, you don't shoot people [first]—you let them have the first shot.
 It's a mythological reality that we hope our society pays attention to.

 In 2020's The Star Wars Archives: 1999–2005, Lucas commented, "I never designed Han to be a ruthless killer.
 All the good guys shoot in self-defense.
 When I edited the scene in 1977 you couldn't tell who does what."

 Paul Blake said in a 2016 interview: "Of course, it said it all in the original script, we played in the scene in English and at the end of the scene, it reads, 'Han shoots the alien.'
 It's all it says and that's what happened.
 It was very painful."
 Blake felt that Greedo shooting at and missing Solo at very short range made him appear inept, and that Greedo has more glory if he is "just blown away".
-One legal expert argued that Greedo's behavior constituted a direct threat and would warrant preemptive action in self-defense in the U.S. In 2014, when asked in a Reddit AMA, Harrison Ford replied, "I don't know and I don't care."
+In 2015, legal expert John P. Gross argued that Greedo's behavior constituted a direct threat and would warrant preemptive action in self-defense under U.S. law.
+In 2014, when asked in a Reddit AMA, Harrison Ford replied, "I don't know and I don't care."

 On the 2019 addition of a new line of dialogue, Blake said: